engrmahabub/wee/syntax/structure.md

 write
 ```

-To understend more abput interacting with other languages check this article abput ABI:
+To understand more about interacting with other languages check this article abput ABI:
 [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface)

 ## Punctuation